sikaeducation/curriculum/courses/301/standards/integrate-routing-react/topics/react-routing-dynamic-segments/README.md

 # React Router: Dynamic Segments

-Sometimes routes have components that are applied to an arbitrary number of URLs.
-For examples, a `ProductView` component may have a route for every product in the catalog.
+Sometimes routes have components that are applied to an arbitrary number of paths.
+For examples, a `ProductView` component may have a route for every product in the company's catalog.
 For situations like this, use dynamic segments.

 ## The `useParams` Hook